 Hey, we’ve all been there, you’re sitting at your desk all day and begin noticing constant low back pain.
 While you may think this pain is most likely just a muscle cramp, your condition can continue to worsen without seeking treatment.

-Our team understands chronic low back pain can make exercising more difficult, however it is important to keep moving!
+Our team understands chronic low back pain can make exercising more difficult, however, it is important to keep moving!
 Avoid sedentary activities such as sitting or lying down for long periods.
 Below are a few exercises we recommend to help with your low back pain:

-Lie on your back with your knees bent, feet flat on the floor.
+Lie on your back with your knees bent, and feet flat on the floor.
 Tighten your stomach muscles and bring one knee to your chest.
 Hold for 5 seconds and then lower your leg.
 Do 10 reps and then switch legs.
 If it hurts your back, place a towel or pillow under your knee.

 To do this stretch, start in a kneeling position with your buttocks resting on your heels and place your hands on the floor in front of you.
 When you are ready to begin, inhale deeply and arch your upper back towards the ceiling like a cat stretching.
 As you exhale, round your back and tuck your chin towards your chest.
 This is one repetition.